Why we go to church.

 Your church of choice should also lead you – through sermons (talks) from church leaders during services and guided Bible studies – to better understand our Lord and the relationship with him that awaits you.

 Yes, we all need to continually build our knowledge of the Lord; grow our Christian ‘faith’.
-That includes what he has done for us already, what he offers us in our lives now and beyond, and what he in turn wants of us in life.
+That includes what he has done for us already, what he offers us in our lives now and beyond, and what he in turn wants of us.
 As far as everyday life is concerned, we need this info to guide us to effectively engage with God, and as a result build our ‘belief’ in him.
 In simple words, if we don’t build our knowledge, we just won’t be able to fully ‘recognise his presence‘ there at work within the church AND our lives.

 So the Church is vital for the growth of essential knowledge needed to build both our ‘faith’ and ‘belief’.